Urfa: 19th century

 In the Ottoman period, Urfa was a center of commerce because of its location at a crossroads with Diyarbakır, Antep, Mardin, and Raqqa.
 Many Jewish, Armenian, and Greek merchants were present in Urfa, especially from Aleppo.

-James Silk Buckingham visited Urfa in 1816 and ended up stuck there for a while because the roads were closed due to the ongiong Ottoman-Wahhabi War.
+James Silk Buckingham visited Urfa in 1816 and ended up stuck there for a while because the roads were closed due to the ongoing Ottoman-Wahhabi War.
 Buckingham's account of early-1800s Urfa is one of the most informative of the late Ottoman period.
 By this time, the name "Urfa" had come to predominate, with only the city's Arab Christians still calling it "al-Ruha".
 The standard of living in Urfa had evidently increased since the 1600s – the mud brick houses recorded by Evliya Çelebi had given way to finer masonry structures that Buckingham compared to the houses of Aleppo.
 The houses described by Buckingham had harem and selamlik quarters separated by a courtyard, with the selamliks boasting "opulently furnished reception rooms" on their upper floors.
 Buckingham described the city as being divided into janissary and sharif factions, also like Aleppo.
 Many of the city's bazaars were closed due to the war, but Buckingham noted that Urfa had a thriving cotton trade during peacetime and observed some of the city's cotton printers at work.
 Coarser wool cloth and rugs were also manufactured in Urfa.

 In the mid-1800s, Urfa benefitted from a general increase in commercial activity in the region.
 Most of the larger courtyard houses in the present-day old town probably date from this period.
 The large Armenian church on the western main street was built in 1842 and many mosques were probably also built around this time.
 According to Suraiya Faroqhi, though, the city's population "must have been at a low ebb for several decades in the mid-century".